MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner-Department-Housing-Urban-Development/part-3280-Manufactured-Home-Construction-Safety-Standards/subpart-G-Plumbing-Systems/section-3280.606.md

 (8) *Length of tailpiece.* The vertical distance from a trap to the fixture outlet shall not exceed 24 inches.

-(9) *Installation.* (i) *Grade of trap arm.* The piping between a “P” trap and the fixture tee or the vented waste line shall be graded1/4 inch per foot towards the vent and in no event shall have a slope greater than its diameter.
+(9) *Installation.* (i) *Grade of trap arm.* The piping between a “P” trap and the fixture tee or the vented waste line shall be graded 1/4 inch per foot towards the vent and in no event shall have a slope greater than its diameter.
 The vent opening at fixture tees shall not be below the weir of the “P” trap outlet.

 (ii) *Trap arm offset.* The piping between the “P” trap and vent may change direction or be offset horizontally with the equivalent of no more than 180 degrees total change in direction with a maximum of 90 degrees by any one fitting.